quietboil/include-oracle-sql/docs/index.md

 }
 ```

-> **Note** that the path to the SQL file must be specified relative to the project root, i.e. relative to `CARGO_MANIFEST_DIR`, even if you keep your SQL file alongside rust module that includes it.
+> **Note** that the path to the SQL file must be specified relative to the project root, i.e. relative to `CARGO_MANIFEST_DIR`.
 Because include-sql targets stable Rust this requirement will persist until [SourceFile][3] stabilizes.

 # Anatomy of the Included SQL File